uccser/cs-unplugged/docs/source/author/topics.rst

 ------------------------------------------------------------------------------

 There should only be one ``.yaml`` file per language directory.
-If one already exists in the language directory then add new ... to this, rather than creating a new file.
+If one already exists in the language directory then add new programming challenges to this, rather than creating a new file.

 ..
 The following image can copied for be edits here: https://goo.gl/Vjv6XV